 Outside the house

-Lawn mowers will be on sale this month before the grass starts growing long and people need them.
+Lawnmowers will be on sale this month before the grass starts growing long and people need them.
 Garden supplies and outdoor furniture will be on sale as well.
-Garden centers and nurseries will probably have good deals on loss leaders to get people into their locations with the hopes that they will buy more.
+Garden centers and nurseries will probably have good deals on loss leaders to get people into their locations with the hopes that they will buy more, so check their websites and advertisements to find the best bargains.
+I always recommend the mom-and-pop type nurseries.
+It seems their employees are not only better educated when it comes to gardening but they will have information and tips specific to your area.

 April is a good month to look at electronics because it is the end of the fiscal year in Japan.
 Computers, laptops, TVs, tablets, digital cameras, etc., are among the items that will have discounts.
 Think ahead to upcoming gift-giving holidays – Mother’s Day, Father’s Day and graduations – and see if you can find a good deal, along with their accessories.